People have been fasting for millennia.

 As we’ve seen, growth hormone, which promotes muscle mass, is released during fasting.

-Because the body seizes the chance to have a good old clean out, you may feel lousy when you fast.
+Because the body seizes the chance to have a good old clean out, you may feel temporarily worse than usual when you fast.

 You’ll often experience physical symptoms like headaches, skin rashes, fatigue and so on, as well as emotional symptoms as the liver cleanses itself.